Customizing Docker Images¶

 Dockerfile is inserted first, followed by

-For certain use cases, you might need to add stuff very early on the Dockerfile (i.e. proxy settings, SSL termination, etc.) you can also create:
+For certain use cases, you might need to add directives very early on the Dockerfile like proxy settings or SSL termination.
+You can use

 ddev debug refresh.

-.ddev/db-build/Dockerfile.example (these examples are created in your project when you
+.ddev/db-build/Dockerfile.example, created in your project when you run

 You can use the

-.ddev/*-build directory as the Docker "context" directory as well.
-So for example if a file named README.txt exists in
+.ddev/*-build directory as the Docker “context” directory as well.
+So for example, if a file named

 .ddev/web-build, you can use